 Revised: June 2014

-Ovarian cancer is the leading cause of cancer death from gynecologic malignancies in the U.S. An important diagnostic problem is the identification of malignancy when a patient presents with an adnexal mass.
+Ovarian cancer is the second most common gynecologic malignancy and the most common cause of gynecologic cancer death in the U.S. An important diagnostic problem is the identification of malignancy when a patient presents with an adnexal mass.
 Some evidence supports the notion that initial management of a malignancy by a specialist in ovarian cancer treatment produces better outcomes, due to more thorough staging and tumor debulking at the initial operation.
 Currently, there are several assessment methods possible for differentiating between a benign and malignant adnexal mass.
 Proteomics-based testing have been developed to supplement current methods for evaluation.

-ROMA™ Test (The Risk of Ovarian Malignancy Algorithm (ROMA)) is a qualitative serum test that combines the results of HE4 (human epididymis protein 4 enzyme immunometric assay) and CA 125 (cancer antigen) into a numerical score between 0.0 and 10.0, which is calculated using the separate algorithm both manually and by using ROMA Calculator Tool Software.
+ROMA™ Test is a qualitative serum test that combines the results of HE4 (human epididymis protein 4 enzyme immunometric assay) and CA 125 (cancer antigen) into a numerical score between 0.0 and 10.0, which is calculated using the separate algorithm both manually and by using ROMA Calculator Tool Software.
 Women who are premenopausal have a cut off of 1.31, whereas postmenopausal women have a cut off of 2.77, for a likelihood of finding malignancy.
 ROMA is intended to assist in assessing whether a premenopausal or postmenopausal woman who presents with an ovarian adnexal mass is at high or low likelihood of finding malignancy upon surgery.

 In 2012 Tec Assessment by BlueCross BlueShield Association was completed on “Multianalyte Testing for the Evaluation of Adnexal Masses”, The Assessment included evaluation of both the OVA1 and ROMA tests in regards to their impact on health outcomes.
 The following conclusions were made: